 Precision and accuracy are two fundamental concepts closely related to significant digits.
 While they are often used interchangeably, they have distinct meanings:

-• Accuracy refers to how close a measurement is to the true or accepted value.
-A measurement is considered accurate if it is close to the actual value.
+Accuracy refers to how close a measurement is to the true or accepted value.
+A measurement is considered accurate if it is close to the actual value Simple, but easy to overlook..

 Significant digits are a reflection of the precision of a measurement.
-A measurement with more significant digits is considered more precise.
-However, it is important to note that precision does not necessarily imply accuracy.
+Also, a measurement with more significant digits is considered more precise.
+On the flip side, it — worth paying attention to.
 A measurement can be very precise but inaccurate if there is a systematic error in the measuring instrument or procedure.

 Examples to Practice